sfu-compbio/deez/README.md

 - `--reference, -r [file|directory]`

 	Specify the FASTA reference file.
+	If no reference file is provided, DeeZ will either try to download reference specified in SAM @SQ:UR field.
+If such field is not available or if reference specified therein is not accessible, DeeZ will use no reference.

+	If no reference is being used, compression rate will not be optimal.

 	> **Note**: Chromosome names in the SAM and FASTA files must match.
 Also, instead of one big FASTA file, DeeZ supports reference lookup in the given directory for chr\*.fa files, where chr\* is the chromosome ID from the SAM file.

 - `--force, -!`

 	Force overwrite of exiting files.

+- `--verbosity, -v [level]`

+	Set the logging level.
+	Level 0 shows only errors and warnings.
+	Level 1 shows many other useful information (e.g. download progress, compression progress, per-field data usage etc.)
+	Level 2 shows debug information, including detailed CURL output.

+	Default valie: **0**

 - `--stdout, -c`